Paulnolan90/p2-FootballMatch/README.md

 ## User Experience (UX)
 - ### User Stories
-    - I want to engage in a memory test game by pairing up identical images.
+    - To engage in a memory test game by pairing up identical images.
-    - I expect feedback to confirm each matching pair made and the matched images to change image so I dont play the same card twice.
+    - Feedback to confirm each matching pair made and the matched images to change image so I dont play the same card twice.
-    - I expect to view my score.
+    - To view my score.
-    - I expect confirmation that the game is completed.
+    - Confirmation that the game is completed.
-    - I expect to be able to play on different devices (laptop, mobile and tablet).
+    - To be able to play on different devices (laptop, mobile and tablet).
     - I anticipate receiving confirmation for each successful match and for the matched images to be displayed.

 - ### Design